okaryo/chromex-locale-lint/README.md

 chromex-locale-lint is a CLI tool that helps you validate your Chrome extension's localization files (`_locales/*/messages.json`).
 It checks for missing fields across locales and also validates the locale directory names against the list of locales supported by Google Chrome.

+## Features

+- **Missing Key Check:** Checks whether there are any keys in the base locale that do not exist in the other locales.
+Also, checks if there are any keys in other locales that do not exist in the base locale.

+- **Invalid Locale Check:** Validates all locale directories against the list of language tags provided by Google Chrome.
+If a locale directory name does not match any of Chrome's supported locales, it will be reported.

+- **Easy to Integrate with CI/CD:** Can be easily integrated with your CI/CD pipeline to ensure locale consistency at all times.
+Provides error codes on failure, which can be used to stop the build process.

 ## Installation

 To install chromex-locale-lint, you can use npm: